ucsb-cs148-w25/pj09-socialrunning/README.md

   - Display the generated playlist with:
     - Song titles, artist names, album artwork, and durations.
     - Total runtime.
-- **UI:**
-  - Clean playlist screen with album artwork and a timer tracking progress through the run.

 ---
 ## Nice-to-Have Features (Post-MVP)